NorthernMan54/homebridge-alexa/README.md

 HOMEBRIDGE_OPTS=-I -U /var/homebridge
 ```

-4. The setup of homebridge-alexa is similar to other plugins, except it doesn't have any devices in the Home app;-)  I'm just reusing the runtime and configuration file management.
+2. The setup of homebridge-alexa is similar to other plugins, except it doesn't have any devices in the Home app;-)  I'm just reusing the runtime and configuration file management.
 And it only needs to installed once if you have multiple homeridge's installed.
 It will auto-discover and connect to the other instances.

 ```
 sudo npm install -g homebridge-alexa
 ```

+**Alexa Home Skill configuration**

+3. An account to link your Amazon Alexa to HomeBridge needs to created on this website https://homebridge.cloudwatch.net.
+This account will be used when you enable the home skill in the Alexa App on your mobile, and in the configuration of the plugin in homebridge.

+4. Search for the homebridge skill on the Alexa App/Web site, and link you Amazon account to the account you created above.

+**HomeBridge-alexa plugin configuration**

 5. Add the plugin to your config.json.
 The login and password in the config.json, are the credentials you created earlier for the https://homebridge.cloudwatch.net website.
 This only needs to be completed for one instance of homebridge in your environment, it will discover the accessories connected to your other homebridges automatically.

 ```
 "platforms": [